confidential-computing/governance/TAC/Meetings/2025/2025-04-17/CCC_TAC-Minutes-2025-04-17.md

 * Dan Middleton (DM) opened the call at 7:03 am PT
 * DM welcomed the members of the TAC and reviewed the values of the CCC and the antitrust policy of the Linux Foundation
-* Renu Chauhan (RC) & Riaan Kleinhans (RK) created meeting minutes based on the publicly available.
+* Renu Chauhan (RC) & Riaan Kleinhans (RK) created meeting minutes based on the publicly available recordings.
 * DM reviewed the agenda